01183 218197

 Saturday, Sunday & Bank HolsClosed

-Admiral Group have started treating attendance at a speed awareness course as if you have a speeding conviction but do you have to tell them?
+Some insurers have started treating attendance at a speed awareness course as if you have a speeding conviction but do you have to tell them?

-Speed awareness courses are currently taken by around 750,000 people each year as an alternative to a speeding conviction.
+Speed awareness courses are taken by around 750,000 people each year as an alternative to a speeding conviction.
 They typically cost £60-£100 and last for 2-4 hours but save the driver from points on their licence and having to report a speeding offence to the insurance companies.

 The increases have caught the police and training companies out who, in their literature promote speed awareness courses as allowing you keep your current insurance premium.